xCykrix/cryptocipher/README.md

     > npm install git+https://github.com/amethyst-studio/cryptocipher
     ```

-2. Require or Import the package in the method used by your language.
+2. `require` or `import` the package in the method used by your language.
 Below are examples of both methods.

     ```js
     const { getCipher, getHasher, getHmac } = require('cryptocipher');